Seednode/query/README.md

 ```

 ### Environment variables
 Almost all options configurable via flags can also be configured via environment variables.

-The associated environment variable is the prefix `QUERY_` plus the flag name (minus leading hyphens, converted to upper-case, and with all internal hyphens converted to underscores).
+The associated environment variable is the prefix `QUERY_` plus the flag name, with the following changes:

-For example, `--dns-resolver` becomes `QUERY_DNS_RESOLVER`, and `--max-dice-rolls` becomes `QUERY_MAX_DICE_ROLLS`.
+- Leading hyphens removed
+- Converted to upper-case
+- All internal hyphens converted to underscores

+For example:
+- `--dns-resolver 1.1.1.1:53` becomes `QUERY_DNS_RESOLVER=1.1.1.1:53`
+- `--max-dice-rolls 256` becomes `QUERY_MAX_DICE_ROLLS=256`.

 ## Usage output
 ```